-Investigative reporting extends beyond partisan claims and counter- claims to offer verifiable facts that can be found in court documents, state or company reports.
+Investigative reporting extends beyond partisan claims and counter claims to offer verifiable facts that can be found in court documents, state or company reports.
 Such news stories require collecting enough evidence to allow an editorial judgment to be made about whether what people say is, in fact, true.
-Students will learn how to select an appropriate investigative topic, narrow the focus of a story from a broad subject to a suitable topic, and to conduct the "shoe-leather reporting" that is needed to discover a story's shape and weight.
-Students will come up with questions, determine whom they will need to interview, conduct the reporting, and then finish by writing an in-depth piece in several drafts that illuminates the chosen subject.
+Students learn how to select an appropriate investigative topic, narrow the focus of a story from a broad subject to a suitable topic, and conduct the shoe-leather reporting that is needed to discover a story's shape and weight.
+Students formulate questions, determine who they will need to interview, conduct the reporting, then write an in-depth piece in several drafts that illuminates the chosen subject.

 - Identify and cultivate news sources.

 - Conduct research for information via phone calls and the Internet.

 - Identify the key structural elements of a news story.

 - Write follow-up or second-day stories.

 - Collaborate with others in the editing process.